What We Do

 by Duke Law students, alumni, and faculty, and led by the efforts of Duke Law alum Bill Warren.

 Latham & Watkins

 2017 Duke Law Tech Lab

 We continue to evolve the Duke Law Tech Lab to help address the most pressing challenges facing early stage legal tech companies:

-Many of our teams are founded or led by lawyers (not serial entrepreneurs, MBAs, or technologists) who have seen a gap or need in the legal profession and are developing a solution.
+The majority of our Founders are lawyers, not serial entrepreneurs, MBAs, or technologists, who have seen a gap or need in the legal profession and are developing a solution.

 The market for legal tech products, both BTB and BTC, is unique and continually evolving as more individuals, governments, and companies embrace the use of technology in the legal and civic sectors.